-The number of cases per 100,000 people was 591 in the metropolis Istanbul, up from 401 in the previous week, 272 in the capital Ankara, up from 184, and 218 in the western Izmir province over 156 last week.
+The number of cases per 100,000 people was 178 in the metropolis Istanbul, 68 in the capital Ankara, and 78 in the western Izmir province.

-According to data, Black Sea province of Samsun continued to have the highest weekly case total with 678 per 100,000 people.
+According to the data, Turkey's Black Sea province of Samsun had the highest number of cases with 458 per 100,000 people.